 Harry: “No, because of something in cheese called beta-casomorphin…and no, it’s not called that because “queso” is Spanish for cheese.

-What if I told you that cheese has the same addictive qualities as opiates and can be equally addictive.
+What if I told you that cheese might have similar addictive qualities as opiates and can be addictive.
 For those unfamiliar with opiates, opiates are a class of drug that include heroin, fentanyl and pain relieving narcotics like morphine, codeine, oxycodone, hydrocodone and more.

 What is beta-casomorphin?